-Pick a key, try these progressions and see if you can come up with some cool 'improvised' melodies over the chords!
+Pick a key, try these progressions and see if you can come up with some cool 'improvised' patterns!

-Transposition - This will be a simple 4 bar melody in either C, F or G major - but this time it will be in the BASS clef, so play it with your left hand.
+Transposition - This will be a simple 4 bar melody in C major to play with your right hand.
 You need to play it as written and then transpose it into 2 other major keys - of your choice!